 Sarah Kline is the Vice President of Residential Services, providing leadership and oversight for the Plymouth Meeting and Rosemont programs.
 Sarah arrived in 2012 with experience working in the child welfare system as well as alternative school and in-home settings.
 Sarah received her Master's in Social Work from Widener University and is a Licensed Clinical Social Worker.
 Prior to the merger with theVillage, at Silver Springs, Sarah served as a social worker and trauma therapist in the Residential Treatment Program, the Quality Assurance/Performance Improvement Supervisor, and most recently, as the Senior Residential Program Director for the Plymouth Meeting Residential Treatment Program.
 Sarah is committed to excellence and innovation in the services we provide, and to ensuring that evidence based practices are implemented and family-driven care is at the forefront of the residential programs.

-Eva Morrison began in her role as Director of Martin Luther School in 2019, having more than 25 years of experience as an educator and educational leader.
-Eva is responsible for leadership and oversight in Martin Luther School, which provides individualized education for K-8th grade special education students in need of a personalized approach to assist them in reaching their educational goals.
-Eva has served in various roles throughout her career, most recently as Director of Curriculum, Instruction, Assessment and Professional Development for the Upper Dublin School District.
+As Vice President of Educational Services, Eva Morrison is responsible for providing leadership and oversight for all the educational services that Gemma provides, which includes leading Martin Luther School in Plymouth Meeting and the Gemma Services School on our Rosemont campus.
+Eva previously served as Director of Martin Luther School, arriving in 2019 with more than 25 years of experience as an educator and educational leader.
+Eva has served in various roles throughout her career, most recently before arriving at Gemma, as Director of Curriculum, Instruction, Assessment and Professional Development for the Upper Dublin School District.
 Eva is passionate about teaching and learning, and committed to facilitating a collegial, student-centered learning environment where both students and staff leave school each day feeling fulfilled.
 Eva has a Bachelor’s Degree in Early Childhood Education and Teaching from Carlow University, K-12 Principal Certification (Pennsylvania) from Delaware Valley University, and a Master’s Degree in Secondary Education and Teaching from LaSalle University.
 Eva is a life-long learner who is creative, authentic, and genuinely cares about the educators and students with whom she works.